fence-io/website/content/articles/networking/index.md

 sampleservice   LoadBalancer   10.96.28.96   172.18.250.1   80:31508/TCP   4h56m
 ```

 You'll notice that the external IP has now been allocated to the service from the IP address pool defined in the LB-IPAM pool.
-To implement advanced filtering on the pool, such as service selectors, please consult the documentation here (https://docs.cilium.io/en/stable/network/lb-ipam/#service-selectors).
+To implement advanced filtering on the pool, such as service selectors, please consult the documentation [here](https://docs.cilium.io/en/stable/network/lb-ipam/#service-selectors).

 Once the IP has been assigned, we should be able to broadcast it locally (to all other devices sharing the same physical network L2).
 To achieve this, we need to create a cilium announcement policy.